-The Company has completed an evaluation of all subsequent events after the balance sheet date of July 31, 2022 through the date this Quarterly Report on Form 10-Q was filed with the SEC, to ensure that this filing includes appropriate disclosure of events both recognized in the financial statements as of July 31, 2022, and events which occurred subsequently but were not recognized in the financial statements.
-The Company notes the following.
+The Company has completed an evaluation of all subsequent events after the balance sheet date of October 31, 2022 through the date this Quarterly Report on Form 10-Q was filed with the SEC, to ensure that this filing includes appropriate disclosure of events both recognized in the financial statements as of October 31, 2022, and events which occurred subsequently but were not recognized in the financial statements.
+The Company has concluded that no subsequent events have occurred that require disclosure, except as disclosed within these financial statements.